 Last month, I reviewed over 180 websites, analyzing them for conversion elements.
-It was tasking, but thefindings have been worth every minute spent.
+It was tasking, but the findings have been worth every minute spent.
 The analysis made me realize that most website mistakes follow a similar pattern.
 So, if we know where to look, fixing them is fairly simple.
 With this e-book, I want to help you look in the right direction.

-Mistake #1) Non responsive websit
+Mistake #1) Non responsive website

 Today more people use mobile phones than desktop, and that’s not going to change.
-So, you need responsive design.
+So, you need a responsive design.

-More people in the world own smartphones than toothbrushes.
+Why responsive design: More people in the world own smartphones than toothbrushes.

-– 4 out of 5 consumers shop on smartphones – comscore
+– 4 out of 5 consumers shop on smartphones

-– 40% of people bounce if the website is not mobile friendly
+– 40% of people bounce if the website is not mobile-friendly

 Things to keep in mind for responsive design